Antonín Dvořák: Composer and organist

-On leaving the National Theater Orchestra after his marriage, Dvořák secured the job of organist at St. Vojtěch, also called St. Adalbert's, Church in Prague under Josef Foerster, his former teacher at the Organ School.
+On leaving the National Theater Orchestra after his marriage, Dvořák secured the job of organist at St. Vojtěch, also called St. Adalbert's Church in Prague under Josef Foerster, his former teacher at the Organ School.
 The job paid "a mere pittance", but it was "a welcome addition for the young couple".
 Despite these circumstances, Dvořák still managed to compose a substantial body of music around this time.

 In November 1872, Dvořák's Piano Quintet in A major, Op.
 5, was performed in Prague, by a "splendid team of players" organized by Procházka.
 It was his first piece played in a concert.
 In March 1873, his Czech patriotic cantata The Heirs of the White Mountain was performed by the Prague Hlahol Choral Society of 300 singers (conducted by his friend and supporter Karel Bendl) to a warm response from both audience and critics, making it an "unqualified success".
-Dvořák's compositions were first coming to be recognized in Prague.
+Dvořák's compositions were now becoming recognized in Prague.